 - The Gazebo, a late Victorian Gazebo built in the middle of the green, built 1902, typical of New England style park architecture. [more]

-- Vernon Center Presbyterian Church (now This Old Church) [more]
+- Vernon Center Presbyterian Church (now known as This Old Church) [more]

 - Parkside Methodist Church and Parsonage of Vernon Center [more]